codesandbox/codesandbox-client/packages/sandpack/README.md

 CodeSandbox came along, and still had a pretty basic bundler.
 However, as CodeSandbox got more popular its bundler got more advanced.
 Nowadays the bundler is used for all kinds of bigger web projects, and it would be a shame if others couldn't use the functionality.

 This library acts as an interface with the bundler of CodeSandbox.
 It allows you to run any code on a web page, from Vue projects to React projects to Parcel projects.
-With everything that CodeSandbox supports as well.
+With everything that CodeSandbox supports client side as well.

 ## So what can this bundler do?